 “We can’t rest long,” Kaldar said.

 that wars on Earth are fought with huge machines, something like the fire

 We were quiet for a while.

+and he nodded.
 We both rose slowly and then moved as cautiously as we could

 through the trees towards the sound.
 Since we’d left the hollow the ground

 had sloped gradually upward.
 We reached the top of a small ridge and carefully

 peered over the top.
 A large crowd was moving through the jungle below

 and Darisha.
-They looked to be unharmed, but their hands were bound and they were being
+They looked to be unharmed, but their hands were bound and

-had human attributes.
+Oh they had human attributes.
 They had the golden skin tone and red hair

 of the Ku-thad.
 But their bodies were huge and misshapen.
 Some of them

 Kaldar whispered, “What are those things.”